FPrimon/conv-it/README.md

 You can change the settings of the test (such as version, number of threads/processes) by modifying directly the file *runAll.sh*.

 ### Passing arguments
-In order to run properly every *conv_it* executable needs the following arguments:
+In order to run properly, carcefdfeg every *conv_it* executable needs the following arguments:

 1. no. of iterations
 2. no. of rows in the input matrix